Today In History logo TIH

 German forces attacked across the River Sambre at the Battle of Charleroi, one of the opening engagements of World Wa…

 German forces attacked across the River Sambre at the Battle of Charleroi, one of the opening engagements of World War I's Battle of the Frontiers.
-The French Fifth Army's defeat forced a general Allied retreat and helped set the stage for the First Battle of the Marne.
+The French Fifth Army, caught between the German advance and its own offensive plans, suffered heavy casualties and was forced into a retreat that contributed to the broader Allied withdrawal toward Paris.
+The defeat at Charleroi, combined with reverses at Mons and Lorraine, shattered French assumptions about the effectiveness of offensive warfare and helped set the stage for the First Battle of the Marne.

 The Second Battle of the Somme began as part of the Allied Hundred Days Offensive that would end World War I. Unlike the catastrophic 1916 Somme campaign, this coordinated British-French assault achieved rapid territorial gains against a German army that was finally cracking.